Postgraduate Research Opportunities

 - Women and the Law

 If the area in which you are interested is not in the areas we mention, please feel free to contact us for an informal discussion.
-We will try to accommodate well-qualified applicants but cannot guarantee to do so; it is essential that we can offer proper supervision to those students whom we admit.
+We will try to accommodate well-qualified applicants but cannot guarantee doing so if there is no member of staff available to supervise the proposed research project to the high standards we habitually provide.

-For information about funding possibilities please click here.
+For information about funding possibilities please see our central funding pages.

 The MPhil can be studied full-time over one year or part-time over two years and leads to the degree of Master of Philosophy.
 The PhD programme can be studied full-time over three years or part-time over five years and leads to the degree of Doctor of Philosophy.